The Platinum Card® from American Express vs. Chase Sapphire Reserve: Battle of the Premium Travel Credit Cards

 If you tally up the categories, the Platinum Card from American Express wins out on most of them (one reason why we rate it one of the best alternatives to the Chase Sapphire Reserve card)… but is it the best?
 That depends on your needs.

 The Platinum Card from American Express has travel credits that are slightly more restrictive since you have to specify an airline.
-The Uber credits are doled out monthly and only useful if you use Uber.
+The Uber cash are doled out monthly and only useful if you use Uber.
 The Chase Sapphire Reserve’s travel credit is $300 – boom – no hassles in picking an airline.

-Don’t overlook the value of the Chase Ultimate Rewards points though.
+Don’t overlook the value of the Chase Travel℠ points though.
 When used on the platform to pay for travel, you get 50% more value.
 If you only use it for that (and not for statement credits or gift cards), that extra 50% would tilt the scales towards Chase Sapphire Reserve for many of the above categories. (which is, in turn, one of our favorite alternatives to the Platinum Card from American Express)

 Once you get past the numbers, there are a lot of perks with the Platinum Card from American Express that you don’t get with Chase Sapphire Reserve, such as: